vmware/container-service-extension/docs/cse3_1/ENT_PKS.md

 * Do Enterprise PKS based clusters adhere to its parent organization-vdc storage limits?
     * This functionality is not available yet.
 As of today, organization-vdc storage limits apply only for native K8 clusters.
-* Can native K8 clusters be deployed in organization-vdc(s) dedicated for Ent-PKS?
+* Can native K8 clusters be deployed in organization-vdc(s) dedicated for TKGi?
     * This functionality is not available yet.
 * Can tenant get a dedicated storage for their Enterprise PKS based clusters?
     * This functionality is not available yet.